Lindseyt75/Module9_Weather/README.md

 # Module9_Weather

 Usage
-To be able to pull pull weather information in most cities.
+To be able to pull weather information in most cities.

+Open the application in your browser.
+Enter the name of a city in the search field.
+View the current weather and the 5-day forecast for the selected city.

+How to use from the repository copy the .env file and rename it to .env then add your personal api key type the following commands npm i npm run build npm run start

 User Story
 AS A traveler